cantorandball/owl-client/README.md

 Clone the github repository, and install project packages.

 ```
-$ git clone REPOSITORY owl
+$ git clone git@github.com:cantorandball/owl-client.git owl-client
-$ cd owl
+$ cd owl-client
 $ bundle install --path vendor/bundle
 $ npm install
 ```

 ### Building the project

-From the repository root.
+From the repository root:

 ```
 $ gulp build
 ```

-## Deployment

-The website is hosted using [GitHub Pages](https://pages.github.com).
-To deploy:
+Or keep watching for changes to recompile with:

 ```
-$ gulp build
-$ gulp deploy
+$ gulp dev
 ```